libertysoft3/reddit-html-archiver/README.md

 ### hosting the archived pages

 copy the contents of the `r` directory to a web root or appropriately served git repo.

+### Windows users

+Windows users may need to run the following before running `fetch_links.py` or `write_html.py`:

+    chcp 65001
+    set PYTHONIOENCODING=utf-8

+This will resolve errors encoding errors such as 'codec can't encode character'.

 ### potential improvements